esportsdrafts/esportsdrafts-backend-legacy/docs/6-DEVELOPMENT.md

 # Development
-Local development depens on a few things.
+Local development depends on a few things.
 Install the requirements below to get started.
-Rest of this document relies on them being installed.
+Rest of this document assumes them already being installed.

-For `OS X` these can be installed via `brew`.
+For `OS X` most of these can be installed via `brew`.

 **Requirements**:
 * Go
 * Docker
 * Minikube
+* Virtualbox
 * kubectl
 * Tilt
-* Python3.7
+* Python3.7 (Running integration tests)

 ## Configuring Local Env
-To be written.
+Below are one-time setup for local development using `Minikube` and `Tilt`.
+After following the guide you should be able to just run `make watch`.
+Each service will be rebuilt and deployed to your local deployment automatically when a change is detected.

 1. Set up 'email inbox' for local email testing.
 Details `https://minikube.sigs.k8s.io/docs/tasks/mount/`.